Skip to content

 External Data Connections (EDCs)

-All customers will be required to list out all EDCs according to Agency Security’s requirements for the Body of Evidence (BoE).
+All customers must list all EDCs according to Agency Security's requirements for the Body of Evidence (BoE).

 Authorization Boundary Diagram (ABD)